AdilMeherremov/AdilMeherremov/README.md

 # 👨🏻‍💼 About Me:

 My name is Adil Maharramov, im a passionate fullstack developer from Azerbaijan.
 I first started to code in 2022, when i was 13 years old.
-At that times i loved to make simple computer game in unity.
+At that times i loved to make simple computer games in unity.
 Later i switched from making games to making websites.
 I love writing code and learning new things.
 <br/>
 <br/>
 <br/>